 View towards the lake from the terrace of Dalat Palace

-Dalat earned the name ‘Little Paris’ for its wealth of French architecture.
-This includes broad boulevards and lakeside hotels and villas, remnants of the bygone Indochine era.
+Dalat earned the name ‘Little Paris’ for its wealth of French architecture, including broad boulevards, lakeside hotels and villas; all remnants of the bygone Indochine era.
 Still, the city remains distinctly Vietnamese.
-That is to say, there are plenty of outdoor markets, scores of motorbikes and an infinite variety of small, specialty shops whose colorful merchandise tumbles out onto the pavement.
+There are boisterous outdoor markets, scores of motorbikes and hundreds of specialty shops whose colorful merchandise tumbles out onto the pavement.

-Without a doubt, it’s a flower-lover’s paradise.
-And thanks to its temperate climate, Dalat can cultivate plants all year round.
-This has made it the main grower and supplier of flowers to the rest of the country.
-To illustrate, a quick glance around reveals thousands of greenhouses dotting the outskirts of the city.
+It should come as no surprise, then, that Dalat is considered a flower-lover’s paradise.
+And thanks to its temperate climate, the city can cultivate plants all year round.
+This in turn has made the region the main grower and supplier of flowers to the rest of the country.
+A quick tour reveals thousands of greenhouses dotting the outskirts of the city.

 Flower greenhouses and net houses dominate the outskirts of the city

-Each day, millions of flowers are harvested, loaded on to trucks and sped to Vietnamese flower markets where they are unpacked in the wee hours of the morning.
+At the end of each day, millions of flowers are harvested from these greenhouses, loaded on to trucks and sped to Vietnamese flower markets to be unpacked in the wee hours of the morning.
 This includes Saigon’s largest wholesale market, Ho Thi Ky.
-Because time is of the essence, truckers make this daily journey of 5-6 hours often at high speed.
-(Typically, residents avoid these windy roads in the evening.)
+Given the perishable nature of their cargo, truckers often make this daily 5-6 hour journey at break-neck speed.
+(As a result, residents typically avoid these windy roads in the evening.)

 Vendor unpacking lotuses from Dalat at Ho Thi Ky Flower Market